-All grants of stock options made to our Named Executive Officers have historically been granted pursuant to the Option Plan, which was administered by the Board.
+Prior to 2020, all grants of stock options made to our Named Executive Officers were granted pursuant to the Option Plan, which was administered by the Board.
 The Board had authority to grant stock options to key employees and non-employee directors, and each grant was evidenced by a written award agreement specifying the terms and conditions of the grant.
 The Option Plan prohibited granting stock options with an exercise price that was less than the fair market value of the common stock on the grant date.